tgbot-collection/SearchGram/README.md

 ## 3. Login to client

-Open a terminal(cmd, iTerm, etc), change directory to your code, and then:
+Open a terminal(cmd, iTerm, etc), cd to your code, and then:

 ```shell
 python client.py